bcgov/ckanext-sso/pages/keycloak_how_to.md

 1. Populate only
     - Username*: \<idir>\@idir
         - e.g., bobross@idir
-1. The following will be autopopulated when they log in
+1. The following will be autopopulated once they log in to the catalogue
     - Email:
     - First Name:
     - Last Name: